 - Provide valuable habitat for local birds, butterflies and many beneficial insects.

 Want to have a rain garden installed in your yard?
 RiverSmart Homes can help.

 DOEE's RiverSmart Homes program offers incentives to homeowners interested in installing rain gardens on their properties and reducing stormwater pollution.
 The standard RiverSmart Homes rain garden size is approximately 50 square feet.

 Rain Garden Rebate Program

-DOEE also offers rebates for homeowners who treat runoff from additional impervious surfaces with a rain garden through its Landscaping Rebate Program.
+DOEE also offers rebates for homeowners who treat runoff from additional impervious surfaces with a rain garden through its Rain garden rebate program.
 Rebates are issued as a direct reimbursement to homeowners at a rate of $3.00 per square foot treated.
 The calculation for a rain garden rebate is based on the square footage of impervious area that will be treated as a result of the project, also called treatment area.
 The treatment area is determined by combining the project area with impervious areas that are directly draining into the project (this may include rooftops, concrete, or asphalt).
 The minimum square footage that must be treated is 400 square feet, which would provide a $1,200 rebate.
 The maximum rebate is $2,200.
-For more information visit the Lanscaping Rebate Program page.
+For more information visit the Rain garden rebate program page.